SirDavis

 SirDavis is an American whisky launched in 2024.
-The brand is a joint venture between Moët Hennessy and Beyoncé Knowles-Carter.
+The brand is a joint venture between luxury goods conglomerate Moët Hennessy and singer Beyoncé Knowles-Carter.
 SirDavis is named after Knowles-Carter's great-grandfather Davis Hogue, a Prohibition-era moonshiner and farmer in the American South.
 The whisky is finished, blended, and bottled in Texas, with headquarters in Houston.
 In August 2024, Moët Hennessy announced that the product would be available in the U.S. and select stores in London, Paris, and Tokyo beginning in September 2024.

 History

 I knew I wanted to create a whisky brand before I knew the story of my great-grandfather.
 Discovering my history has been deeply inspiring and motivating.
 Our whisky’s legacy dates back over 200 years to a Black man in Alabama in the 1800s... a man who was a businessman and an entrepreneur, but would have never had the opportunity to create a mainstream whisky back then.
 Systemic barriers would not have allowed it.

 — — Beyoncé speaking to GQ in September 2024.

 Hogue, Knowles-Carter's paternal great-grandfather, was a farmer and moonshiner in the American South during Prohibition who is said to have stashed whiskey bottles in the empty knots of cedar trees for friends and kin to discover and imbibe.
 When Mathew Knowles visited his grandfather at the distillery, it was the first time he heard a black man referred to as “Sir.”

 Knowles-Carter, a whisky enthusiast, approached Moët Hennessy about developing a new whisky.
-Dr. Bill Lumsden, who helped create Glenmorangie and Ardbeg, worked with Moët Hennessy to lead creation of the product.
+Bill Lumsden, who helped create Glenmorangie and Ardbeg, worked with Moët Hennessy to lead creation of the product.
 Working with Knowles-Carter and blender Cameron George, he selected the brand's mash bill of 51% rye and 49% malted barley and incorporated traditional whisky-making techniques from Japanese and Scottish whiskies.
 The product is aged in American oak barrels and finished in Pedro Ximénez sherry casks, and is the first spirits brand developed entirely internally by Moët Hennessy in the U.S.

+As of July 2026, Knowles-Carter is the sole owner of SirDavis having bought out Moët Hennesy.